The Student Career Roadmap for international students

 Students do not normally pay unemployment insurance contributions.
 This means that you will not be entitled to receive unemployment benefits if you lose your part-time student job.

-In both cases, please remember to check the duration of your (student) residence permit so that you can complete your study programme before it expires.
-If you are not an EU national, you will also need to inform the Foreigners' Registration Office when they start a work placement or internship.
+Regardless of the type of internship that you undertake, please remember to check the duration of your (student) residence permit so that you can complete your study programme before it expires.
+If you are not an EU national, you will also need to inform the Immigration Office when you start a work placement or internship.

 Minimum wage